PhilCommunication/email-thingy/README.md

 This project provides a template for creating a mobile app (Android or iOS) that uses the Journey Builder for Apps SDK.
 It is also a UI for exploring its features and provides a mechanism to collect and send debugging information to learn about the workings of the SDK as you explore.

 The code in this repository includes all of the code used to run the fully functional APK.
 However, the API keys have been removed.
-To debug the app or to modify to create a new app, the following keys must be set within the corresponding file (res/values/secrets.xml for Android and AppDelegate+ETPushConstants.m for iOS):
+To debug, modify or create a new app the following keys must be set within the corresponding file.

+For Android (`res/values/secrets.xml`):

 1. `app_id`: the App ID for your development app as defined in the App Center section of the Marketing Cloud.